GIG-Cymru-NHS-Wales/faq/projects/hospital-pharmacy-stock-management-system/index.md

 # Hospital Pharmacy Stock Management System (HPSMS)

-Note: This is an automatic summary by OpenAI ChatGPT for the prompt "Explain Electronic Prescribing and Medicines Administration (ePMA) by NHS Wales".
+Note: This is an automatic summary by OpenAI ChatGPT for the prompt "Explain Hospital Pharmacy Stock Management System (HPSMS) by NHS Wales".
 This summary has NOT been verified by a human editor, and is only for experimental ChatGPT purposes.

 ## 💊 What is the Hospital Pharmacy Stock Management System (HPSMS)?